manasnarula/expertlights/Newspaper/.ipynb_checkpoints/README-checkpoint.md

-# Newspaper Production: This folder contains presentations on Newspaper Production.
+# Newspaper: This folder contains presentations on Newspaper Production.

 ## Presentations